 \subsection{Dataset description}

-There are 7 maps used in the dataset which are all CARLA pre-built maps, including Town01, Town03 to Town07, and Town10.
+There are 7 maps used in the dataset that are selected from CARLA, including Town01, Town03 to Town07, and Town10.
 These maps encompass a variety of environments such as cities, rural areas, and highways to enhance diversity.
 Each map is set in both dynamic and static levels of activity and is recorded under 3 pre-set weather conditions (Clear Noon, Foggy Noon, Rainy Night).
 Therefore, each map offers 6 sequences, resulting in a total of 42 sequences available for testing within the dataset.
 Detailed information about the maps and weather conditions can be found in Table~\ref{tab:summary}.

-To produce more realistic behaviours of vehicles in our dataset, for example, lane changing, traffic jam and overtaking, velocity of all vehicles varies from $80\%$ to $120\%$ of default value in each map.
+To enhance the realism of vehicle behaviors in the dataset, including lane changing, traffic jams, and overtaking, velocity of all vehicles are adjusted to vary between $80\%$ and $120\%$ of the default value on each map.